 Finally, as you continue to work on the process, you’ll be able to identify areas of improvement and continually hone the entire business continuity plan.

 A business continuity plan isn’t complete without data backup and disaster recovery.
-It’s one of the most important points of putting the plan together.
+It’s perhaps the most important aspect of putting the plan together.
 For this reason, you’ll want to have your data backed up regularly and automatically.

 Manual backups can be subject to user error that can put data at risk.
 As a result, you need to be sure to have a backup for that, too.